Leeds Beer Festival

 What about food?

 Last year, whilst praising the pies, our customer survey revealed a desire for a more varied hot food menu.
 The Student Union does have an in-house catering team, so we thought that this year we'd ask them to come up with a food menu suitable for a beer festival.
-We are confident that this will be tasty and well-priced - just like our beer!
-If we get our hands on the menu soon we'll publish it here.

 Also, there's our Famous Snack Emporium, more commonly known as Mr. Scratchings.
 Not just scratchings, but also sweeties and savoury snacks and other weird stuff that appears from time to time.
 Visit Roger for free entertainment.